yananc2024/C-GDROM/README.md

 - *S_flood_cap ≈ 0.99 × S_cap*

 **3. Storage data**

 Historical in-situ or remotely sensed storage data for deriving the conceptual storage curve.

 **4. Inflow time series**

 Daily inflow and date for the simulation period.

 Note: `metadata_256reservoirs.csv` includes the statistics of reservoir inflows, and information of storage capacity for the 256 reservoirs covered in the paper.
-For some reservoirs, there exist negative inflow statistics (10th and 30th inflows, referred to as I10 and I30 in the csv file).
+For some reservoirs, there exist negative inflow statistics (e.g., *I10, I30*).
 This is because these statistics were obtained based on the series of *net* inflow to reservoirs (computed using daily water balance; detailed in Chen et al., 2025), which may be negative due to large evaporation loss in dry season.
 Errors in release or storage observations may also cause such issues in net inflow series.
 When negative inflow statistics are used as recommended release decisions, we adjust the release to zero.
 In addition, since all the studied reservoirs have long-term operation records (≥25 years), this study retrieved the storage capacity features from historical data for simplicity and reliability.
 Specifically, historical maximum and minimum storage values are used to approximate total storage capacity (*S_cap*) and dead storage capacity (*S_dead*), respectively.

 ### Step 2: Derive conceptual-storage-cruve parameters

-Reservoir-specific conceptual storage regulation curve is required input for C+GDROM, which is parameterized using six parameters: $A1$-$A4$ (timing parameters) and ${S_{A4-A1}$ & ${S_{A2-A3}$ (representative storage levels of transition stages). `conceptual_s_curve.py` defines a function `derive_curve_parameters()` to derive these parameters for individual reservoirs. `conceptual_s_curve.py` provides another function `doy_typical_storage()`, which returns the typical storage levels for each day-of-year (DOY) based on the pre-derived storage curve parameters for C+GDROM implementation.
+Reservoir-specific conceptual storage regulation curve is required input for C+GDROM, which is parameterized using six parameters: *A1*-*A4* (timing parameters), $S_{A4-A1}$ and $S_{A2-A3}$ (representative storage levels of transition stages). `conceptual_s_curve.py` defines a function `derive_curve_parameters()` to derive these parameters for individual reservoirs. `conceptual_s_curve.py` provides another function `doy_typical_storage()`, which returns the typical storage levels for each day-of-year (DOY) based on the pre-derived storage curve parameters for C+GDROM implementation.

 Based on historical storage data (observed or RS-derived), users can compute daily median storage for each DOY, which serves as the input (series length=365) to the function `derive_curve_parameters()`.
 To better accommodate the temporal resolution of RS storage estimates, function `derive_curve_parameters()` also takes the series of monthly characteristic storage levels (series length=12, representing January to December) as input.
 Users need to process RS storage data on their own and only provide monthly median values (or other monthly representative values).

 After obtaining these curve parameters, reservoir size ratio, an important reservoir feature used in C+GDROM, can be computed using:

-$$size ratio = S_cap-min\{S_{A4-A1}, S_{A2-A3}\} / I_mean*365$$
+$$size\ ratio = {S_{cap}-\min(S_{A4-A1}, S_{A2-A3}) \over I_{mean}*365}$$

-where *I_mean* represents multi-year average daily inflow volume.
+where $I_{mean}$ represents multi-year average daily inflow volume.

-Notably, when the relative difference between ${S_{A4-A1}$ and ${S_{A2-A3}$ is less than 10%, seasonal storage variation is considered negligible, and a single constant value (i.e., median storage) is used as the characteristic storage level throughout the year (with curve shape noted as 'single').
+Notably, when the relative difference between $S_{A4-A1}$ and $S_{A2-A3}$ is less than 10%, seasonal storage variation is considered negligible, and a single constant value (i.e., median storage) is used as the characteristic storage level throughout the year (with curve shape noted as 'single').

 The derived conceptual-storage-curve parameters for 256 studied reservoirs are provided in `metadata_256reservoirs.csv` for demonstration.
 Users may follow the steps in `Conceptual_S_curve.ipynb` to derive curve parameters for their reservoirs.